ThatCosmicStorm/Quartz/README.md

 	- This leaves the equals sign operator to do its actual job: to compare!
 ---
 - For the sake of brevity, all subsequent commands will be written in **Form 1**.
-	- Notwithstanding this, feel free to use Form 2 wherever you see fit.
+	- Notwithstanding this, feel free to use Form 2 whenever you see fit.
 ### II.C.
 Intro to Modes and Resignability
 #### II.C.1.
 Modes
 - Using the data types we saw earlier, we can initialize a variable in a specific mode, meaning it can only be resigned a value of the data type associated with that mode.